ibois-epfl/TTool/README.md

 ```

 ### Standalone notes
 Now that the `ttool` runs alone, there might be no GLFW initialization/OpenGL context that the SLET tracking can run.
-Thus, in the `main.cc`, it calls intailization and termination before and after using `ttool`.
+Thus, in the `main.cc`, it calls intailization and termination before and after using `ttool` or using any OpenGL.

 🚧 **THIS APPLIES TO EVERTHING RELATED TO OPENGL, INCLUDING the ttool::standaloneUtils::Visualizer** 🚧